jarro2783/cxxopts/README.md

 `true`.
 However, they can also be written with various strings using either `=value` or the next argument.

+## Custom help

+The string after the program name on the first line of the help can be completely replaced by calling `options.custom_help`.
+Note that you might also want to override the positional help by calling `options.positional_help`.

 # Linking

 This is a header only library.